-On the other hand, it is well known\cite{Hao} that the phase space evolution of an uni-modal discrete map can be translated, in biunivocal way, into a binary representation by using a partition of the state space in two regions, labeled each of them by one symbol ($\sigma$), $0$ or $1$.
+However, it is well known\cite{Hao} that the phase space evolution of an uni-modal discrete map can be translated, in bi univocal way, into a binary representation by using a partition of the state space in two regions, labeled each of them by one symbol ($\sigma_t$), $0$ or $1$.
 The symbolic representation is obtained replacing $s_t $ by the label associated to the element of the partition which belongs $ s_t \to \sigma_t $.
 With this new information $f_r^{-1}$, can be written as as:

 where $ f_{r, 0} $ and $ f_{r, 1} $ are the monotone branch at the left or right from the maximum of $ f $, respectively.
-In this form, every state $s_t$, can be represented by a sequence of symbols $ \Sigma = \{ \sigma_{t+i}\}_{i=0}^l $, given by the symbolic chain generated from the initial condition $ s_t $.
-Here $l$ give the accuracy with which $s_t$ is represented.
+In this form, every state $s_t$, can be represented by a sequence of symbols $ \Sigma = \{ \sigma_{j}\}_{j=1}^{l} $, given by the symbolic chain generated from the initial condition $ s_0 $.
+Here $l$ give the accuracy with which $s_0$ is represented.
 In particular, the states from which the system reaches a neighborhood of the fixed point are given by: